-Dr. Daniel Hochman's Advanced Placement (AP) Environmental Science classes at Ball High School conduct surveys at site BEG02 in Galveston Island State Park (Fig. 6), a profile that the Bureau has been measuring since the 1980's.
-Ball High School students also collect data at JAM02 in Jamaica Beach and DEL01 in the Dellanera RV Park (Fig. 6).
+Dr. Daniel Hochman's Advanced Placement (AP) Environmental Science classes at Ball High School conduct surveys at JAM02 in Jamaica Beach and DEL01 in the Dellanera RV Park (Fig. 6).
 Both of these sites monitor beach nourishment and Coastal Erosion Planning and Response Act (CEPRA) beach and dune restoration activities.
+A new monitoring site was established in Galveston Island State Park (GISP1) to replace BEG02.
+The new site is easier and safer to access for students especially with the new beachfront access at the Park.
 GPS mapped shoreline positions are collected along the Babe's Beach section of Galveston Island (west of 61st Street) as well.
-Ball High School students collected data on November 17, 2021 and February 2, 2022.
-A third field trip was schedule for mid-May but was cancelled due to conflicts with the Senior testing scheduling.
-Unfortunately, the trip was unable to be rescheduled so close to the end of the academic year and graduation.
+Ball High School students collected data on October 19, 2022 and January 27, 2023.
+A spring field trip was schedule for mid-April but was cancelled due to a last-minute injury to the teacher.
+The students were not allowed to participate in the field trip without school sponsored substitute available to take his place.
+Unfortunately, the trip was unable to be rescheduled so close to the end of the academic year and graduation due to numerous scheduling conflicts mainly related to academic testing.
+Students attempted a fall field trip on October 11, 2023 but the weather kept them from collecting data.
+The Jamaica Beach site was inaccessible due to flooding of the access road.
+Ms. Caulde collected GPS surveys at GISP1 and DEL01.